 It was interesting to see this month’s GQ (Gentlemen’s Quarterly) leading with an article (Real Men Do Do Therapy) on psychotherapy, Therapy and counselling for men by Loise Chunn the founder of Welldoing.org

-The film Side Effects tells the story of British view on therapy the best.
-In the States they are congratulated for seeking a therapist (“Well done for getting better”) whereas here in England we are demonised (“You see a therapist?
-What’s wrong with you?”)
+The film Side Effects tells the story of the British view on therapy the best.
+In the States, they are congratulated for seeking a therapist (‘Well done for getting better’).
+Whereas in England we are demonised for going to therapy. (‘You see a therapist?
+What’s wrong with you?’)

 If you leave the plaster on too long the wound will get infected, affecting your general health.

 If you rip the plaster off slowly it will hurt a little bit every time you try.
-However if you rip it straight off it will hurt for a moment and then the plain (and plaster) will be gone forever and, most importantly, the healing process can start.
+Ripping it straight off will hurt for a moment and then the pain (and plaster) will be gone forever.
+By ripping that plaster off it will start the healing process can start.